 At Shriners Hospitals for Children – Northern California, we believe that every child deserves the brightest possible future.
 Children who are born with a disability require specialized care to allow them to rise to their highest potential.
 Our multi-disciplinary team of experts cares for children with cerebral palsy (CP), the most common cause of motor disability in children in North America and worldwide.

 According to the Centers for Disease Control and Prevention, about one in every 300 children is identified with cerebral palsy, a neurological disorder that affects a child’s coordination, balance, and ability to walk.
+Many children with cerebral palsy will have spasticity, or tight muscles, that make walking and balance more difficult.
 Each child with cerebral palsy has a unique pattern of neurological involvement, some with barely noticeable differences and others with more significant disability.

 Driven by excellence in all facets of care, Shriners Hospital is home to one of the largest cerebral palsy programs in Northern California.

 Shriners Success Story

 - Femoral valgus

 - Hip dislocation

 Since cerebral palsy affects so many facets of a child’s life, we believe that bringing together services for these children into one center allows for complete care of the child.
 All children benefit from a comprehensive program that includes movement analysis, spasticity management, complex surgical care and rehabilitation.
 Our on-site team includes a musculoskeletal pediatrician, physical and occupational therapists, kinesiologists, and orthotists.
 Patients also benefit from clinical trials and scientific research led by doctors and scientists determined to improve outcomes for children diagnosed with cerebral palsy.
 All care takes place in a state-of-the-art medical center devoted exclusively to the medical needs of children.

 The Medical Team